Has your child been bugging you for a phone lately?

 Know their password

-- Know their password – let your child know that you intend to check their phone use and must know the phone’s password.
-Knowing that their mom or dad will see their smartphone activities can help them avoid more risky online behavior.
-Check your child’s texts, posts, and stored photos.
-Explain to your child that you do respect his or her privacy, however, keeping them safe is more important.
+Let your child know that you intend to check their phone use.
+Knowing that their parents will see their smartphone activities can help them avoid more risky online behavior.
+Check your child’s texts, posts, and stored photos periodically.
+Explain to your child that you respect their privacy but keeping them safe is more important.
 You can gradually allow them to self-regulate especially when you see that they are responsible with their mobile use.

 Sources: When should you get your kid a phone?
 Danielle Cohen, childmind.org; Is your teen or tween ready for their first cell phone?
 Tips for parents and kids, Nadine, Save Money in Winnipeg; An age-by-age guide to kids and smartphones, Stacey Stein, Today’s Parent; How smartphones are making kids unhappy, Audie Cornish, NPR.
 All retrieved April 26, 2018.

 We'd love to hear from you!